Updated: Apr 25

 A Permaculture Apartment is simply a smaller scale version of permaculture that focuses on people who live in cities with limited space.
 It takes into account the fact we can't have large animals, collect rainwater or grow in a vast outdoor space.

-Growing your own mushrooms, fruit, vegetables, and medicine
+Growing your own mushrooms, fruit, vegetables, and medicinal herbs

-Adopting permaculture principles will save you money by being able to source stuff completely, or mostly by yourself.
+Adopting permaculture principles will save you money by being able to source resources completely, or mostly by yourself.